dishajk/Notes/git_guide_short.md

 `git status` for status of the work in local

+`git branch -d branchname` for deleting a branch

 ### Forking

 Use the **Fork** button on GitHub to copy another user's repository to your GitHub.
 Clone the repository to local and go about usual business of `add`ing, `commit`ing and `push`ing to make changes to your copy of the repository.